OceanicRegion/XO-Sector-File/README.md

 You do not need to add taxiway or holding point labels.

+# Do not update:
++ Fixes, NDBs, VORs
++ Airways
++ ARPs
++ Airport Gates

+We get this information automatically from AIRAC updates.

 ### Contribution Agreement
 By contributing to this repository you agree that the ownership of any alteration(s) and/or addition(s) you make are transferred to IVAO Oceanic in its entirety and cannot be recalled.